 Surface Prep, Coatings, and Code Compliance

 Residential paint is mostly about looks.
-But commercial paint is about looks plus performance.
-The difference between commercial and residential painting shows up in the prep stage and the spec sheet.
-So a commercial painting company has to match coatings to abuse.
+Commercial paint is about looks plus performance.
+The spec sheet on a commercial property has to match the coating to the abuse the surface takes.

 Hazard Communication training, Safety Data Sheets, and respirator fit-testing are required on most commercial painting projects.
 None of this is optional.
-So hiring commercial painting contractors who can’t prove these credentials puts you on the hook.
-That hook shows up when an inspector or insurance adjuster does.
+Hiring a contractor who cannot produce these credentials puts the property manager on the hook when an inspector or insurance adjuster shows up.

 Scheduling Around an Operating Business

 Homeowners can move out of a bedroom for a day.
-But a 200-tenant office tower can’t.
-So this is where the difference between commercial and residential painting hits property managers hardest.
+A 200-tenant office tower cannot.
+This is where the work hits property managers hardest.
 A commercial painting project gets built around your operations, not the other way around.
 That can mean night shifts, weekend rotations, holiday work, or phased zones.
 The goal is to keep occupied floors usable while painting moves through the building.

 When commercial painting contractors do this work daily, they plan for fume control, off-hour security access, dust containment, and vendor sync-ups.
-They know how to set up containment so the tenant on Floor 3 doesn’t smell paint.
-The crew on Floor 7 keeps rolling.
-But a residential crew showing up at 8 a.m. with open paint cans and no tenant notice can shut down a building for the day.
+They know how to set up containment so the tenant on Floor 3 doesn’t smell paint while the crew on Floor 7 keeps rolling.
+A residential crew showing up at 8 a.m. with open paint cans and no tenant notice can shut down a building for the day.
 That’s not a paint problem.
 That’s a tenant retention problem.

 Pricing Looks Different, and So Does the Contract